leonardoVsantoro/CovarianceFlows/README.txt

-This folder contains the code to replicate the experiments in and plots showed in the manuscript ``Random Flows of Covariance Operators and their Statistical Inference".
+This repository contains the code to replicate the experiments in and plots showed in the manuscript ``Random Flows of Covariance Operators and their Statistical Inference".

 SEE https://arxiv.org/abs/2310.13764